-The Diocese of Ely Multi-Academy Trust (DEMAT) approached Prominent in August 2020 to take the lead on crisis communications and media relations.
-Prominent’s work soon evolved to include a much wider range of services to raise the profile of the Trust and its schools in Cambridgeshire, Peterborough, Norfolk and Suffolk.
+Between August 2020 and February 2022 Prominent was contracted to take the lead on crisis communications and media relations for Diocese of Ely Multi-Academy Trust (DEMAT).
+Prominent’s work evolved to include a much wider range of services to raise the profile of the Trust and its schools in Cambridgeshire, Peterborough, Norfolk and Suffolk.

-The 24/7 press office we provide for DEMAT ensures we are the first port of call for all enquiries from the media.
-This allows us to set up interviews, provide statements and manage crisis situations on behalf of the Trust.
+The 24/7 press office we provided for DEMAT ensured we are the first port of call for all enquiries from the media.
+This allowed us to set up interviews, provide statements and manage crisis situations on behalf of the Trust.

 Successes have also come with schools receiving laptop donations and funding to create a specialist STEM room at an Ely primary school to support pupils, particularly to engage girls with technology.

-Coverage has been secured on BBC Radio Cambridgeshire, Ely Standard, Hunts Post and Wisbech Standard.
+Coverage had been secured on BBC Radio Cambridgeshire, Ely Standard, Hunts Post and Wisbech Standard.

 As with any vast organisation working with a multitude of individuals, there are occasions when a crisis situation arises.

 Prominent’s crisis communications team have used their expertise to manage an array of media enquiries relating to reputational risk.

 The team, which included several journalists who are fully trained in media law, have helped deal with potential threats from historic and current events, including a consultation over plans to merge two of the Trust’s schools.